 One common mistake that first-time and seasoned landlords make is failing to take advantage of the tax deductions that are available to them.
 They aren’t aware of the expenses that they can write off.
 As a result, they end up paying more than they have to.

 If you are going to file taxes the first time, our tax advice for first time landlords will be helpful to pay an extra tax that you can deduct.
 The truth is, the rental housing market offers an abundance of tax benefits.
 Here’s a look at some of the tax tips for landlords that you and your property management service provider can do to reduce your taxes and ultimately maximize your savings:

 #1 Take Advantage of Rental Property Tax Deductions

 You don’t have to pay more tax as a landlord than you need to.
 You can claim a variety of deductions on your taxes, such as travel expenses, income, insurance, and much more.
 Let’s take a look at some of the deductions you can take advantage of when filing your taxes:

 Repairs refer to the activities done to maintain the condition of your rental property.
 This category doesn’t embrace upgrades and aesthetic improvements since they aren’t considered essential.
 The allowable deductions include activities such as fixing the roof, repairing gutters, replacing broken doorknobs, and so on.

 Many landlords don’t live near their investment properties.
 If you’re self-managing your rental property, you can deduct your travel expenses from your taxes, including airfare, hotel costs, car rentals, gasoline, and so on.
 You may even be able to deduct the expenses that you incurred for meals during long-distance travel.

 You can’t manage your rental property on your own.
 Eventually, you will have to hire accountants, investment advisors, attorneys, and other professionals.
 All of these fees can be deducted as operating expenses.
-Additionally, if you hired a property management company to handle the day-to-day demands of managing your rental unit, you can write off that expense, too.
+Additionally, if you hired a single-family property management company to handle the day-to-day demands of managing your rental unit, you can write off that expense, too.